-The messages from the 2017 Tree of Remembrance campaign can be seen by clicking on the link here.
+The messages from the 2018 Tree of Remembrance campaign are updated every few days.
+The list of names received up to the 18th December can be seen by clicking here.

 The ceremony was watched by an enthusiastic collection of Rotarians and many interested shoppers.
 Our display stand this year is as good as it ever has been and all being well will help towards a successful campaign.

-The application form for the 2017 charity campagn can be seen here.
+The application form for the 2018 charity campagn can be seen here.
 Please print and complete, then post or hand in to the address on the form.
-Thank you.

 In 2004 two very astute Wolverhampton

 Rotarians had an idea of how to raise money over the Christmas period for local charities.